Urethra: Female

-In the human female, the urethra is about 4 cm long, and exits the body between the clitoris and the vagina, extending from the internal to the external urethral orifice.
+In the human female, the urethra is about 4 cm long, having 6 mm diameter, and exits the body between the clitoris and the vaginal opening, extending from the internal to the external urethral orifice.
 The meatus is located below the clitoris.
 It is placed behind the symphysis pubis, embedded in the anterior wall of the vagina, and its direction is obliquely downward and forward; it is slightly curved with the concavity directed forward.
 The proximal two-thirds of the urethra is lined by transitional epithelial cells, while the distal third is lined by stratified squamous epithelial cells.

 Between the superior and inferior fascia of the urogenital diaphragm, the female urethra is surrounded by the urethral sphincter.

+The urethra in female placental mammals is typically shorter than in the male.

 Microanatomy

 The cells lining the urethra (the epithelium) start off as transitional cells as it exits the bladder, which are variable layers of flat to cuboidal cells that change shape depending on whether they are compressed by the contents of the urethra.
 Further along the urethra there are pseudostratified columnar and stratified columnar epithelia.
 The lining becomes multiple layers of flat cells near the end of the urethra, which is the same as the external skin around it.

-There are small mucus-secreting urethral glands, as well as bulbo-urethral glands of Cowper, that secret mucous acting to lubricate the urethra.
+There are small mucus-secreting urethral glands, as well as bulbo-urethral glands of Cowper, that secrete mucous acting to lubricate the urethra.

 The urethra consists of three coats: muscular, erectile, and mucous, the muscular layer being a continuation of that of the bladder.